-Medicare benefits are available for certain services provided by eligible allied health professionals to people with chronic conditions and complex care needs who are being managed by a GP using certain Chronic Disease Management (CDM) Medicare items.
+Medicare benefits are available for certain services provided by eligible allied health professionals to people with chronic conditions and complex care needs who are being managed by a GP using certain Chronic Disease Management (CDM) Medicare items or are enrolled in a Health Care Home.
 The allied health services must be recommended in the patient's plan as part of the management of their chronic condition.